jiansonglei/jiansonglei.github.io/_pages/about.md

 News
 =======
+* One paper on multimodal fake news detection has beeen accepted by ICASSP 2023.
 * One paper on unsupervised network intrusion detection has been accepted by Computer & Security.
 * One paper on unsupervised time series anomaly detection has release the source code.
 * One paper on graph pooling has been accepted by CIKM 2022.